Salomonik/Code-Institute-Project-3/README.md

 The main objective of Game Central Collection is to provide gamers with an extensive and easy-to-navigate platform to discover and keep track of their favorite games.

+## Site Owner Goals

+As the owner of Game Central Collection, the primary goals of the site are:

+1. **Provide a Comprehensive Database**: Offer a wide range of video games with detailed information fetched from the IGDB API, ensuring that users have access to up-to-date and accurate data.

+2. **Enhance User Engagement**: Create a user-friendly and interactive platform that encourages users to explore, discover, and interact with game information.
+This includes features such as game browsing, detailed game pages, and user comments.

+3. **User Management and Personalization**: Allow users to create accounts, log in, and manage their profiles.
+Enable users to personalize their experience by adding games to their favorites list and leaving comments on game pages.

+4. **Community Building**: Foster a sense of community among users by providing features that allow for interaction and sharing of opinions about different games.
+The ability to comment on games helps build this community aspect.

+5. **Responsive Design**: Ensure the site is accessible and easy to use on both desktop and mobile devices, providing a seamless experience for all users.

+6. **Scalability and Performance**: Utilize scalable technologies such as Heroku for deployment and PostgreSQL for data storage to handle growing user numbers and ensure the site performs well under load.

+7. **Security**: Implement robust security measures to protect user data, including secure authentication, data encryption, and CSRF protection.